 Initiatives

-Improving the rate of employees who have received cancer screenings and detailed follow-up examinations
+The rate of employees who have received cancer screenings

 We carry out initiatives to deepen understanding regarding cancer and cancer screenings, including initiatives in the period preceding health checkups and for Pink Ribbon Month.
 We also provide information that may be of interest to not only our employees, but also their families and friends.